 2. Inline two wheel carts

-3. One wheel game hauler (Our favorite pick, click to see now)
+3. One wheel game hauler (Our favorite cart, click to see now)

 We have used our side by side, two wheeled game carrier to haul several large and smaller whole elk out successfully.
 The terrain varied from logging roads to sage meadows to smooth pine forest floor.
 We had more than one person pushing and pulling the cart with some considerable difficulty over rough spots.
 The side by side two wheeled cart is not good on side hills (where elk live), as the downhill wheel can easily collapse under the pressure.